MicrosoftDocs/winrt-api/windows.security.credentials.ui/userconsentverifier_requestverificationasync_1054783001.md

 # Windows.Security.Credentials.UI.UserConsentVerifier.RequestVerificationAsync

 ## -description
-Performs a verification using a device such as Microsoft Passport PIN, Windows Hello, or a fingerprint reader.
+Performs a verification using an authentication device such as Microsoft Passport PIN, Windows Hello, or a fingerprint reader.
 This API is for Universal Windows Platform (UWP) apps.
 The alternative API to use for a desktop app is described in **Examples** in [UserConsentVerifier class](/uwp/api/windows.security.credentials.ui.userconsentverifier).

 ## -parameters
 ### -param message
-A message to display to the user for this biometric verification request.
+A message to display to the user for this verification request.

 ## -returns
-A [UserConsentVerificationResult](userconsentverificationresult.md) value that describes the result of the biometric verification.
+A [UserConsentVerificationResult](userconsentverificationresult.md) value that describes the result of the verification.

 ## -remarks
-You can use the RequestVerificationAsync method to request user consent for authentication.
-For example, you can require fingerprint authentication before authorizing an in-app purchase, or access to restricted resources.
-You can use the [CheckAvailabilityAsync](userconsentverifier_checkavailabilityasync_167910294.md) method to determine if authentication is supported for the current computer .
+You can use the RequestVerificationAsync method to request user consent for a sensitive operation.
+For example, you can require device authentication before authorizing an in-app purchase, or access to restricted resources.
+You can use the [CheckAvailabilityAsync](userconsentverifier_checkavailabilityasync_167910294.md) method to determine if authentication is supported for the current user.

 ## -examples